RTMecha/BetterLegacy/snapshots.md

 - Player shape type has been removed for the time being.
 Wasn't happy with how it worked.
 Might revisit it at some point when I feel I can do it.
 - Shapes are now loaded from a shapes.json file in the Assets folder.
 - Updating parent chains, object type and shapes have been optimized.
+- Refractored a lot of Catalyst code to fit BetterLegacy's code style.

 ### Example Companion
 - Example now has eyelids for more expressions.